garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 # Cloud Run

-Connecting to GCP Cloud Run Service from your DevBox's Project Directory.
+Connecting to GCP Cloud Run Service from your DevBox.

 ## Architecture Diagram